 Put hot water or denatured alcohol on a sponge and rub it over the sticky film.
-Removing the sticky layer makes sure the new epoxy layer adheres to the surface.
+Removing the sticky layer ensures the new epoxy layer adheres to the surface.

 A well-mixed epoxy resin will self-level with no problem.
-But you may face levelling issues when there is an imbalance in the level mixture.
-So, when your epoxy is not levelling, wait till it hardens.
+But you may face leveling issues when there is an imbalance in the level mixture.
+So, when your epoxy is not leveling, wait till it hardens.

 After it hardens, use fine-grained sandpaper to level the uneven areas.
 Sanding can produce residue of resin, and the site will look hazy.
 You can use a microfiber cloth and some detergent to clean the area.
 Then use the best epoxy polishing compounds to bring back the glaze.